 4) People Assets

 Some amazingly talented people have donated years, even decades of effort to the cause.
-It was through passion, dedication, enthusiasm and imagination that South Main was restored, and it is only with continued dedication to Historic District principles that we can push to greater refinements and achievements.
+It was through passion, dedication, enthusiasm, imagination, and a purpose-driven culture that South Main was restored, and it is only with continued dedication to Historic District principles that we can push to greater refinements and achievements.

 We honor those who were passionately purpose-driven and dedicated themselves to the journey for the good of the whole.
 It is not awards, but meaningful actions that honor.